-3.1.2 XPS Analysis
+3.1.2.
+XPS analysis

-XPS survey scan was collected for films deposited on silicon substrate and is depicted in figure 4.
+XPS survey scan was collected for films deposited on silicon substrate and is depicted in Fig. 4.
 The spectrum exhibits characteristics photoelectron lines of Fe and Ni.
 The survey scan also exhibited lines corresponding to the emission of Auger electrons (Ni LMM, Fe LMM).
-The peak positions of Ni LMM and Fe LMM were 641 eV and 784 eV respectively which is in line with the reported values [22].
+The peak positions of Ni LMM and Fe LMM were 641 and 784 eV respectively which is in line with the reported values [22].
 Boron and molybdenum were not detected in the XPS survey scan.
 The absence of molybdenum and boron in XPS indicates that the film is deficient in boron and molybdenum.
 In XPS the relative sensitivity of Fe, Mo and B compared to Ni is 0.86, 0.64 and 0.06 respectively.
-The low sensitivity for B is due to the small photoionization cross section for boron.
+The low sensitivity for B is due to the small photoionization cross-section for boron.
 However we were able to detect Mo and B in Metglas 2826 MB ribbon (the source material used for evaporation).
-The spectrum for B 1s and Mo 3d acquired from Metglas ribbon is shown figure 5 (a) and 5 (b) respectively.
-B 1s line was centered on 189.4 eV.
-The peak positions of Mo $3d{5/2}$ and Mo $3d{3/2}$ were 228.1 eV and 231.25 eV respectively and the 3d doublet separation was 3.15 eV.
-The scan for B 1s and Mo 3d lines in thin films [figure 5(c) and 5 (d)] doesn't show these elements in thin films.
-Since the detection limit of XPS is in the range 0.1 to 1 atom% we attribute the absence of Mo and B peaks in the XPS to the absence of these elements in the film.
-Figure 6 shows an EDS profile from the prepared amorphous thin film.
-Energy dispersive x-ray analysis confirmed the presence of iron and nickel and the composition of the film was found to be Fe55Ni45.
+The spectrum for B 1s and Mo 3d acquired from Metglas ribbon is shown Fig. 5(a) and (b) respectively.
+B 1s line was centred on 189.4 eV.
+The peak positions of Mo $3d{5/2}$ and Mo $3d{3/2}$ were 228.1 and 231.25 eV respectively and the 3d doublet separation was 3.15 eV.
+The scan for B 1s and Mo 3d lines in thin films (Fig. 5(c) and (d)) does not show these elements in thin films.
+Since the detection limit of XPS is in the range 0.1-1 at.% we attribute the absence of Mo and B peaks in the XPS to the absence of these elements in the film.
+Fig. 6 shows an EDS profile from the prepared amorphous thin film.
+Energy dispersive X-ray analysis confirmed